davedawkins/Fable.GroupingPanel/README.md

+# Porting to SUTIL - Work in progress
+- Updated to use latest fable (3.x)
+- Using webpack.config.js from Sutil
+- That webpack config is very simple and doesn't have the config for css, so ...
+    - Included bootstrap.css in index.html
+    - Replaced B.``row`` with "row" in FS source
+    - Removed CSS typed class
+- We can put those back in if we extend the webpack config
+- div -> Html.div
+- Class -> Attr.className
+- Background -> Css.backgroundColor
+- "30px" -> (px 30)
+- Remove all React references (open, hooks)
+- Include Sutil references
 # Fable.GroupingPanel
 The `groupingPanel` is a computation expression that helps you to easily group UI data in Fable into one or more collapsible groups.